With traditional sheet metalworking technologies, complexity equals cost.

-The geometric complexity and precision tolerances offered by chemical etching make it not just a desirable manufacturing process, but in some instances the only technology suitable for extreme environment applications.
+The geometric complexity and precision tolerances offered by chemical etching make it not just a desirable manufacturing process but, in some instances, the only technology suitable for mission or safety-critical metal components.

-The process comparison table below benchmarks some of the key criteria sought by design engineers when specifying both specialist and traditional sheet metalworking technologies and highlights where chemical etching is most suitable.
+This process comparison table shows some of the key criteria sought by design engineers when specifying sheet metalworking technologies and highlights where chemical etching is most suitable.

 Process comparison table